 Set the right tone

 Whether you’re dismissing an employee due to downsizing, performance issues or misconduct, it’s important to be professional and courteous during all official communications.
 Keep in mind that whatever your reasons are for letting someone go, your decision will have an impact on their income and health coverage, so try to show compassion where appropriate.
 Your decision to terminate their employment is also likely to place them in an uncertain position.
-So, make sure you provide clear and actionable next steps so that the employee in question knows where they stand and what they need to do before their employment is terminated.
+So, make sure you clearly outline the next steps, so the employee in question understands where they stand and what they need to do before you terminate their employment.

 Collect all the information you need